4 day Kaikoura, Tranz Alpine and West Coast Glaciers to Queenstown

 Considered one of the world's great train journeys, the TranzAlpine Scenic Train travels between Christchurch and Greymouth, from one coast of New Zealand to the other.
 From your carriage you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
 Your train then climbs into the Southern Alps before descending through lush beech rain forest to the West Coast town of Greymouth - a great base for visits to Punakaiki and the West Coast glaciers.

-Greymouth Train Station to Franz Josef by GreatSights Coach
+Greymouth Train Station to Franz Josef with GreatSights

 Your coach to Franz Josef Glacier departs from the Greymouth Railway Station.
 The journey to the Glaciers is southward through the lush bush covered landscape at the base of the Southern Alps.
 A refreshment stop in Hokitika allows you to stretch your legs around the town centre.
 Further south you pass through the township of Ross which was the centre of one of New Zealand's richest alluvial goldfields in the late 1800s.
 Further along, travelling down the West Coast enjoy the beautiful landscape of vast rainforests, gushing waterfalls and snow-capped mountains before arriving into the small village of Franz Josef.
 From here you can explore the world famous Franz Josef Glacier.